 The organizations and people that affect the most the moves of the AUD/USD pair are:

 - Reserve Bank of Australia (RBA) that issues statements and decides on the interest rates of the country.
 Its president is Philip Lowe.

-- Australian Government (headed by Malcolm Turnbul) and its Department of Finance (whose minister is Mathias Cormann) that implement policies that affect the economy of the country.
+- Australian Government and its Department of Finance that implement policies that affect the economy of the country.

-- The US Government and its President Donald Trump): events as administration statements, new laws and regulations or fiscal policy can increase or decrease the value of the US Dollar and the currencies traded against it, in this case the Australian Dollar.
+- The US Government (and its President Joe Biden): events as administration statements, new laws and regulations or fiscal policy can increase or decrease the value of the US Dollar and the currencies traded against it, in this case the Australian Dollar.

 In terms of economic data, as for most currencies, the AUD/USD traders have to keep an eye on: